kevinsa5/KevinOS/README.md

 Compilation:
 ------------

-+ `$ ./compile.sh` overwrites the filesystem of `/dev/sdb` -- be careful!
++ `$ ./compile.sh write` overwrites the filesystem of `/dev/sdb` -- be careful!

-+ `$ qemu-system-i386 os-image` can be used for quicker testing.
++ `$ qemu-system-i386 os-image` can be used for quicker testing, if recompilation is not necessary.

-+ Testing is done with Oracle Virtualbox, QEMU, and a Lenovo T430.
-Development done on 64-bit Linux Mint 15 with a standard GNU toolchain (GCC, LD, etc).
++ Testing is done with QEMU on a Lenovo T430.
+Development done on 64-bit Linux Mint Debian Edition with the standard GNU toolchain (GCC, LD, etc).

 Features:
 ---------

 KevinOS currently loads a 32-bit C kernel in Protected Mode.
 It detects all interrupt calls and has preliminary PIT-handling code.
 Keypress detection for a standard laptop keyboard is complete and the OS boots into a _very_ basic shell.
-Pseudorandom number generation implemented the same as the C standard document.
+A basic text-buffer editor is available with `edit`, and Pseudorandom number generation implemented the same as the C standard document.
 A custom file system (KFS) is under development, just to learn more about low-level coding.

 Unlicense:
 ----------